hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 <https://pxhere.com/en/photo/652221> <!-- .element: class="attribution" -->

 note:
-Thank goodness it's 17 years later now, because I've gained proper experience with Subversion and Git.
+Thank goodness it's almost 20 years later now, because I've gained proper experience with Subversion and Git.
 I even teach a "Git" course at Info Support.
 It's a one-day course where I teach our interns and juniors how to use Git **as a developer**.
 We discuss the pros and cons of distributed version control and how it compares to earlier version control systems, like CVS and Subversion.